railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 2: Manufacture of the finished product using that intermediate product: PC2

-The manufacturing supervisor can then consult the product orders using the menu Manufacturing > Production Orders > Production Orders to start.
+The manufacturing supervisor can then consult the product orders using the menu *Manufacturing > Production Orders > Production Orders to start*.
 You then get a list of orders to start and the estimated start date if the customer order date is not to be missed.

 .. figure:: images/mrp_production_list.png
    :align: center